 Step 4.
 Sharps/Flats – This tells you which sharps or flats to play.
 Please note, in the context of modal improvisation, making something "flat" just means to bring it down a half step (ex.
 B becomes Bb).

-Create a Berklee PULSE demo account to learn improvisation techniques from Berklee College of Music faculty members in our three improvisation units:
+Create a PULSE account to learn improvisation techniques from Berklee College of Music faculty members in our three improvisation units: